section-engineering-education/engineering-education/content/articles/time-series-analysis-and-forecasting-using-auto-time-series/index.md

 From the image above, the red line shows the actual values.
 The green line shows the forecast values.
 The model has made predictions for the next six months.

 ### Conclusion
-We have learned how to perform time series analysis and forecasting using the Auto Time series.
+We have learned how to perform time series analysis and forecasting using the Auto Time Series library.
 The tutorial shows the models that Auto Time Series runs.
 We also discussed the benefits of the Auto Time Series and how to install it.
 We used the Auto Time Series library to build an electricity consumption model.
 It selected Facebook Prophet as the best model.
 It had the lowest RMSE score and made predictions for six months.

-To get the Python code in Google Colab., use this [link](https://colab.research.google.com/drive/1-VZ8YNIbs7GosvtTFyjaYK1HaZhqwqm-?usp=sharing).
+To get the Python code in Google Colab, use this [link](https://colab.research.google.com/drive/1-VZ8YNIbs7GosvtTFyjaYK1HaZhqwqm-?usp=sharing).

 ### References
 - [Sales Forecasting with Prophet](/engineering-education/sales-forecasting-with-prophet/)